chris-bailey/dev-bookshelf-mongodb-heroku/README.md

 ##Spring Boot + MongoDB + Heroku Demo##
-This demo application has been created as an example of deploying Spring Boot + Thymeleaf + MongoDB on Heroku.
+This demo application has been created as an example of deploying Spring Boot + MongoDB on Heroku.
+There is a detailed discussion of the migration of the demo application from JPA to MongoDB at the following [web page](http://chrisbaileydeveloper.com/projects/spring-boot-mongodb-heroku-demo/) on my website.

 ###Technology Stack###
 - Spring Boot, no-xml Spring MVC 4 web application for Servlet 3.0 environment